ligurio/awesome-ttygames/README.md

 [![asciicast](https://asciinema.org/a/486171.svg)](https://asciinema.org/a/486171)

-An ascii-art puzzle game, roll around your terminal collecting ascii-art objects!
+is a puzzle game, roll around your terminal collecting ASCII-art objects.

 ### [keeperrl](https://keeperrl.com/)